Nadège Nziza, finalist in “My Thesis in 180 Seconds”

 My thesis in 180 seconds (MT180)

-Organized each year by the CNRS in partnership with university presidents, "Ma thèse en 180 secondes" (My Thesis in 180 Seconds ) is an opportunity for doctoral students to present their research topic, in French and in simple terms, to a lay and diverse audience.
-In three minutes, each doctoral student has to give a clear, concise yet convincing presentation of his or her research project.
-With just one slide!
-The competition is inspired by the Three minute thesis (3MT®), developed at the University of Queensland in Australia.
-The concept was taken up in Quebec in 2012 by the Association francophone pour le savoir (Acfas), which wanted to extend it to 20 French-speaking countries.
+Organized each year by the CNRS in partnership with university presidents, "My Thesis in 180 Seconds" invites doctoral students to present their research topic in French and in simple terms to a diverse audience of non-specialists.
+Each doctoral student has three minutes to give a clear, concise, and convincing presentation on their research project.
+This must be done with the support of a single slide!
+This competition is inspired by Three Minute Thesis (3MT®), designed at the University of Queensland in Australia.
+The concept was adopted in 2012 in Quebec by the Association francophone pour le savoir (Acfas), which wanted to extend it to 20 French-speaking countries.